 It is irrelevant in the above example that John is alone or that no one else actually witnessed it.
 By walking around unclothed in front of open windows where others could see him, John is inviting prosecution for indecent exposure.4

-Also note that going to the bathroom in public can also lead to indecent exposure charges.
-For more information, see our article on Nevada urination in public laws.6
+Also, note that going to the bathroom in public can also lead to indecent exposure charges.
+For more information, see our article on urination in public laws.6

 Yes.
-However, NRS 201.220 defendants convicted of a gross misdemeanor instead of a felony are usually classified as Tier I offenders in Nevada.
+However, if you are convicted of violating NRS 201.220 as a gross misdemeanor instead of a felony, you are usually classified as Tier I offender.
 Tier I offenders cannot be searched in the Nevada Sex Offender Registry unless the victim — if any — was a child.

 3. What are Nevada’s penalties for indecent exposure?

-The punishment for violating NRS 201.220 turns on whether the defendant had prior sex crime convictions:8
+The punishment for violating NRS 201.220 depends on whether you had prior sex crime convictions:8